-Traditionally in India, we have four major types of Bank Deposits namely Current Account, Savings Accounts, Recurring Deposits and Fixed Deposits.
-Want to learn more about managing your wealth?
-Join the NSE Academy Certified Financial Planning & Wealth Management course on Elearnmarkets.
+Traditionally in India, we have four major types of Bank Deposits, namely Current Account, Savings Accounts, Recurring Deposits and Fixed Deposits, each with varying advantages.

-However these days, some banks have also introduced many new products, which combine the features of two or more types of deposit accounts like 2-in-1 Deposits, Power Saving Deposits, Smart Deposits, etc. That is why knowing about the benefits of bank account is very essential.
+However these days, some banks have also introduced many new products, which combine the features of two or more types of bank deposits like 2-in-1 Deposits, Power Saving Deposits, Smart Deposits, etc.

 Let’s understand the various types of Bank Deposits in brief.